 Sign Language Interpreting Services Request Form (PDF)

 In some cases, students with disabilities are entitled to accommodations related to administration of examinations.
-These testing accommodations modify, in specific ways, the way an exam is administered to students.
 Typical testing accommodations include extended time in which to complete the exam, alternate format (e.g. large print), a reduced-distraction area in which to take the exam, and the use of a computer or other assistive technology.
-The intent of testing accommodations is not to alter performance requirements or lessen course standards; rather, their purpose is to ensure equal access to the testing setting for students with relevant disabilities and to remove barriers that traditional exam administration presents.
 Students who wish to arrange accommodated testing in the CDR must contact the CDR a minimum of 48 hours before an exam with the following information: class, professor name, date and time of exam.
 Students may do this by email or by filling out the Testing Accommodation Request Form and bringing it to the CDR.

 Testing Accommodations Agreement (PDF)

-In compliance with Section 504 of the Rehabilitation Act and the Americans with Disabilities Act (ADA), Illinois Institute of Technology provides reasonable accommodations to students with disabilities in housing.
-According to the ADA, a disability is defined as any mental or physical impairment that substantially limits the individual in a major life activity compared to the average person.
+In compliance with Section 504 of the Rehabilitation Act and the Americans with Disabilities Act (ADA), Illinois Institute of Technology provides reasonable housing accommodations to students with disabilities.
 For students whose disabilities substantially limit their ability to live in IIT’s traditional housing arrangements, accommodations are provided.

-Students applying for housing accommodations must follow the university’s application procedures for housing; please refer to the housing website for this information: http://www.housing.iit.edu/.
-In addition to the standard application process, students must also submit a Disability Housing Accommodations Request Form and required disability documentation (see general guidelines and specific guidelines) to the CDR for consideration of their requests.
-Please see Disability Housing Accommodations Procedures and Guidelines.
+Students applying for housing accommodations must follow the university’s application procedures for housing http://www.housing.iit.edu/.
+In addition to the standard application process, students must also submit a Disability Housing Accommodations Request Form and required disability documentation (see documentation guidelines) to the CDR for consideration of their requests.